QuentinRa/blog.quentinra.dev/maths/r/syntax/types.md

 [Go back](../index.md)

 In R, all types are vectors.
+For instance, `5` (number) is a vector of size 1.

 * **numeric**: 1, 1.3
 * **complex**: i